GRIFFINCollaboration/griffin-dashboard/static/xTags/Filter/README.md

 `Z` == 1 for singles, multiplicity for coincidences, or prescale factor for prescale.

 `-D` (optional) == duration in ns of coincidence window.
 Only present for coincidences, ie where `Y==C`.

+`coincWindowN` is an integer representing the length in nanoseconds of the coincidence window enforced on cross-detector coincidences within `orConditionN`.
+When `orConditionN` involves only one detector, the value of `coincWindowN` should be disregarded.